 </form>

-You can attach a pattern object directly to the field's registration.
-React Hook Form compiles this pattern into the same validation pipeline it uses for all other rules.
+You can attach a "pattern" object directly to the input field's registration.
+React Hook Form incorporates this pattern into its standard validation pipeline alongside other rules you define, a method discussed in a Stack Overflow question.

-A well-defined regular expression, combined with a custom error message, is sufficient for most use cases.
+A well-defined regular expression, combined with a custom error message, is sufficient for most common validation scenarios according to a dev.to article.

 const {register, formState:{errors}} = useForm()